mathjax/MathJax-docs/installation.rst

 MathJax can be loaded from a public web server or privately from your hard drive or other local media.
 To use MathJax in either way, you will need to obtain a copy of MathJax.
-There are three ways to do
+There are several ways to do
 this: via ``git``, ``svn``, ``npm``, ``composer``, ``bower``, or via a pre-packaged archive.
 We recommend ``git`` or ``svn``, as it is easier to keep your installation up to date with these tools.